*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 A lot of the discussion around virtual pinball machines has been looking at what they have to offer from the wrong perspective.
 While some enthusiasts have embraced virtual machines and extol the virtues of all the advantages they have over traditional machines, traditionalists have refused to accept the idea that they could ever replace analog machines.

-In this article, we will look at what goes into a virtual pinball machine and the advances in technology that have brought them to the point where they can compete with analog machines in terms of player experience.
-Then we’ll look at the options you have for buying or building a machine to enjoy in your home.
-Finally, we’ll offer some maintenance tips to help you keep a virtual machine in ship shape.
+In this article, I will look at what goes into a virtual pinball machine and the advances in technology that have brought them to the point where they can compete with analog machines in terms of player experience.
+Then I will go into the options you have for buying or building a machine to enjoy in your home.

 What’s Inside a Virtual Pinball Machine?